apache/nuttx/configs/imxrt1050-evk/README.txt

        Or, disable IPv4 support so that only IPv4 addressing is used.

+    3. The network monitor is not enabled in this configuration.
+As a result, the Ethernet cable must be connected when the board is powered up.
+Otherwise, it will stall for a long period of time before the NSH prompt appears and you will not be able to used the board.

+       The following configuration options should be added to your configuration in order to use the network monitor:

+         CONFIG_IMXRT_ENET_PHYINIT=y
+         CONFIG_IMXRT_GPIO1_0_15_IRQ=y
+         CONFIG_IMXRT_GPIO_IRQ=y
+         CONFIG_NETDEV_IOCTL=y
+         CONFIG_NETDEV_PHY_IOCTL=y
+         CONFIG_NSH_NETINIT_MONITOR=y
+         CONFIG_NSH_NETINIT_RETRYMSEC=2000
+         CONFIG_NSH_NETINIT_SIGNO=18
+         CONFIG_NSH_NETINIT_THREAD=y
+         CONFIG_NSH_NETINIT_THREAD_PRIORITY=80
+         CONFIG_NSH_NETINIT_THREAD_STACKSIZE=1568

+       STATUS: As of this writing, I get a hardfault when I enable the PHY interrupt so I suspect that there is something incorrect in that pin configuration.

   nsh:

     Configures the NuttShell (nsh) located at examples/nsh.
 This NSH